Alliance of Liberals and Democrats for Europe: Foundation

 Following the creation of the ALDE group in the European Parliament, which occurred half-way during the third mandate of the Committee of the Regions (CoR), the members of the ELDR Group in the CoR rapidly entered into talks with the CoR members belonging to the EDP Party with a view to replicating a similar arrangement within the CoR.
 Under the presidency of Kent Johansson, Executive Member of the Swedish Region of Västra Götaland, the ELDR Group of the Committee of the Regions unanimously agreed in February 2005 to change its name to the ALDE Group and to accept the EDP members to the group.
-In doing so, the group adopted a new Mission Statement (see below).
-The current President of the Group is Bart Somers, Mayor of Mechelen and leader of the liberal group in the Flemish Parliament.
+In doing so, the group adopted a new mission statement (see below).
+The current president of the group is Bart Somers, Mayor of Mechelen and leader of the liberal group in the Flemish Parliament.

-Mission statement

-The Alliance of Liberals and Democrats for Europe in the Committee of the Regions is committed to ensuring that the European Union develops legislation in as decentralised a manner as possible, communicating with and listening to Europe's citizens in a systematic way.

-The main goals of the party are: